Stable and Unstable operations in Algebraic Cobordism: Algebraic Cobordism and other oriented cohomology theories

-The formal group law describes how to compute the $1$-st Chern class of a tenzor product of two line bundles in terms of the $1$-st Chern classes of factors:
+is a homogeneous power series of degree $1$ (i.e., $a^A_{i,j}\in A^{1-i-j}(k)$), where $a^A_{0,0}=0$ and $a^A_{1,0}=a^A_{0,1}=1$.
+The formal group law describes how to compute the $1$-st Chern class of a tensor product of two line bundles in terms of the $1$-st Chern classes of the factors:

-The universal formal group law $(\laz,F_U)$ has canonical morphism to any other formal group law, in particular, to $(A,F_A)$.
+For general facts about formal group laws see \cite{Laz}.
+The universal formal group law $(\laz,F_U)$ has a unique morphism to any formal group law, in particular, to $(A^*(k),F_A)$.
 M.Levine and F.Morel have shown that, in the case of algebraic cobordism, the respective map is an isomorphism - see \cite[Theorem 1.2.7]{LM}.
 In particular, $\Omega^*(k)=\laz^*$, for any field $k$.

-We call the theory $A^*$ {\it additive}, if it's FGL is additive.
-By the result of M.Levine-F.Morel - see \cite[Theorem 1.2.2]{LM}, the Chow groups $\op{CH}^*$ is the universal additive (= {\it ordinary}) theory.
+A theory $A^*$ is called {\it additive}, if its formal group law is additive, i.e., $F_A(x,y)=x+y$.
+By a result of Levine-Morel (see \cite[Theorem 1.2.2]{LM}), $\op{CH}^*$ is the universal additive theory.